List of The Grudge characters: Daisuke

-Daisuke (portrayed by Takatsuna Mukai) is the widowed husband of Naoko, he appeared briefly trying to convince Naoko to stay in Tokyo fearing for her safety because she was attempting to stop the curse, in the end he finally agrees to let her move to Chicago.
-He never encountered the curse himself nor did he visit the Saeki house, it is unknown if he is aware of Naoko's death.
+Daisuke (portrayed by Takatsuna Mukai) is the widowed husband of Naoko.
+He appeared briefly trying to convince Naoko to stay in Tokyo and fearing for her safety because she was attempting to stop the curse.
+In the end, he finally agrees to let her move to Chicago.
+He never encountered the curse himself nor did he visit the Saeki house.
+It is unknown if he is aware of Naoko's death.